-A city of long history, notable architecture, an authenticity, a diverse feeling that you can easily get when arriving, especially when being in the old town.
+A city of long history, notable architecture, authenticity, a diverse feeling that you can easily get when arriving, especially when being in the old town.

-Raminta, our tour guide, a lovely Lithuanian girl provided us with so much information of the history of Vilnious and lot of useful tips.
+Raminta, our tour guide, a lovely Lithuanian girl provided us with so much information of the history of Vilnious and a lot of useful tips.

-I admit a little pricey, but high quality taste.
-Ordered a crêpe with curd, stuffed creamy filling, crème brûlée, white chocolate sauce and fresh berries and a cappuccino.
-Total cost per person 9,50 €.
+Sugamour is a little pricey, however the crêpe was delicious.
+I ordered a crêpe with curd, stuffed creamy filling, crème brûlée, white chocolate sauce and fresh berries and a cappuccino (9,50 €).
+Yummy 😋

-Museum of Occupations and Freedom Fights, previously known as the Museum of Genocide, is situated in the former KGB building, where the crimes of the Soviet regime were planned and executed.
+The Museum of Occupations and Freedom Fights, previously known as the Museum of Genocide, is situated in the former KGB building, where the crimes of the Soviet regime were planned and executed.

-One of most popular best deal eats in Vilnius is Forro Davras restaurant.
+One of the most popular best deal eats in Vilnius is Forro Davras restaurant.
 A popular restaurant with friendly staff, central situated.
 A queue always to be expected for about 10- 15 min, especially Friday night and the weekends.
-What the locals eat?
+What do the locals eat?
 Potatoes !!!

+Lithuanians love potatoes!
 Potatoes filled with meat, fried potatoes, potato pancakes, potato- meat dumplings, potatoes with bacon, potatoes with pork and beetroot, and more.
-Starter was beetroot soup with wild mushrooms and slices of pork meat.
-Soup was lovely and amazingly tasty.
-Main dish was roast bacon with horseradish sauce, potato mash and beetroot salad.
-As waitress recommended I was about to taste a popular Lithuanian dish.
+I had a starter of beetroot soup with wild mushrooms and slices of pork meat.
+Lovely soup, amazingly tasty.
+I had a main of roast bacon with horseradish sauce, potato mash, and beetroot salad.
+As the waitress recommended I was about to taste a popular Lithuanian dish.
 Not sure how Lithuanians prefer to cook their bacon and mash, but I felt there was no taste.
-Nice ambiance, friendly service, great price and a great variety of choices.
-Ordered with bread and hot red wine, total cost per person 13 €.
+Nice ambiance, friendly service, great price and a great variety of choices (13 €).

-Užupis, is an artistic neighbourhood, means beyond the river, and was created by 12 Lithuanians artists.
+Užupis, is an artistic neighbourhood, means beyond the river, and was created by 12 Lithuanian artists.
 What impressed me the most that Užupis has it’s own constitution and you can get your passport stamped.